data-catering/insta-infra/README.md

 ### Persisted data

-If any data is persisted from the services to carry across sessions, it gets pushed to folder:
+If any data is persisted (via running with `-p`) from the services to carry across sessions, it gets pushed to folder:

 `./data/<service>/persist`